krobelus/rate-experiments/README.md

    implement that because the number of RAT introductions in our benchmarks is negligible when compared to the number of RUP introductions.

-Amongst state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand (despite implementing a parallel mode), so we advise interested readers to study that.
+Among state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand (despite implementing a parallel mode), so we advise interested readers to study that.

-\paragraph{\texttt{rupee}}[^rupee] This is the original implementation of the algorithm to handle unique reason deletions.
+\paragraph{\texttt{rupee}} This is the original implementation[^rupee] of the algorithm to handle unique reason deletions.
 We use exactly the same algorithm.
-During our research we found an issue in the implementation which was fixed [^fix-revise-watches].
+During our research we found one issue in the implementation which was fixed[^fix-revise-watches].

-Previously, `rupee` appears to be an order of magnitude slower than `DRAT-trim` [@RebolaCruz2018].
-However, we believe that this overhead is primarily not a consequence of the algorithmic differences but exists mostly due to differences in the parsing implementation [^rupee-parsing] and other implementation details.
+In previous experiments, `rupee` appeared to be an order of magnitude slower than `DRAT-trim` [@RebolaCruz2018].
+We believe that this overhead is primarily not a consequence of algorithmic differences but exists mostly due to implementation details such as parsing[^rupee-parsing].

 [^rupee-parsing]: Both `rupee` and `DRAT-trim` use a fixed-size hash table to locate deleted clauses but `rupee`'s is smaller by one order of magnitude,